 Jonas and his family participate in a nightly ritual called The Telling of Feelings where each person describes an emotion that they experienced during the day and discusses it with the others.
 Help students understand what this ritual would be like by forming classroom families and simulating the practice.

 After reading chapter 2, put students into groups.
 It is preferable that groups consist of two boys and two girls, but it isn’t necessary.
 Tell them that the group is their new family and they are to assign roles (parents and siblings).

 Each student gets a “Feelings Card” that they fill out in preparation for the ritual.
 Students must choose a precise word that describes a feeling they had that day.
 Each member of the group shares their feelings while the other members listen carefully.

-After the ritual, have students discuss whether or not they could see themselves doing this with their family, if it would make a family closer and why they think this is an required ritual in Jonas’ community.
+After the ritual, have students discuss whether or not they could see themselves doing this with their family, if it would make a family closer, and why they think this is a required ritual in Jonas’ community.

-In The Giver, couples are expected to have 2 children as mandated by the government.
-While this may seem completely removed from the modern day, this activity will teach students about China’s one-child policy and allow them to consider how it relates to the novel.
+In The Giver, couples can only have 2 children as mandated by the government.
+While this may seem completely removed from the modern-day, this activity will teach students about China’s one-child policy and allow them to consider how it relates to the novel.

 This activity works best with a bit of pre-reading discussion.
-Students discuss how they would react if the government limited the amount of children they were permitted to have.
-Ask them if they think this could or would ever happen?
+Students discuss how they would react if the government limited the number of children they could have.
+Ask them if they think this could or would ever happen.